brian-watkins/elm-spec/README.md

 $ npm install --save-dev elm-spec-runner
 ```

-Then just run your specs like so:
+Then, assuming your specs are in a directory called `./specs`, just run your spec suite like so:

 ```
-$ cd specs
-$ npx elm-spec --specs './**/*Spec.elm'
+$ npx elm-spec
 ```

 See [elm-spec-runner](https://github.com/brian-watkins/elm-spec/tree/master/runner/elm-spec-runner) for more